January 7, 2021

 We have staggered our drop-off and pick-up times this school year:

-K4 will be dismissed at 11:35 which is 7 minutes before play time for other students and K5 will be dismissed at 3:00 which is 6 minutes before the rest of the school Water bottles, food and meals Students are encouraged to bring their own water bottle for the school day to reduce contact at the water fountains.
+K4 will be dismissed at 11:35 which is 7 minutes before play time for other students and K5 will be dismissed at 3:00 which is 6 minutes before the rest of the school Water bottles, food and meals

 There will be no sharing of food or drinks between students at the school this year.
 Any meals available at the school will be served in individual portions or packaged in single-use, food grade packaging.

-Visitors and public access to the school Parents and other guests should limit visiting the school where possible.
+Parents and other guests should limit visiting the school where possible.
 We understand there may be times where you must visit the school building.

 When visiting the school, parents and visitors to the school must:

-Enter through main door by the office, and exit through main door by the office Sign in at the front office Sanitize their hands when entering the school Maintain physical distancing while in the school
+Enter through main door by the office, and exit through main door by the office

-Programming during the 2020-21 school year Contacting the school for learning supports Contact the teacher first if your child needs additional or different supports for their learning.
+Contact the teacher first if your child needs additional or different supports for their learning.

 If you still have concerns with the supports being offered, please contact the school to ensure the school principal is able to follow-up.

-The school can be contacted at: Charles.griffin@gov.yk.ca
+The school principal can be contacted at: [email protected] or (867)390-2570

 Technology and devices